Bierley, West Yorkshire: History

-In 1872 Bierley was recorded as a township that included the village of Wibsey, the hamlets of Bierley Lane, Carr Lane, Hilltop, Odsal Moor, Woodhouse Hill and Folly Hall, and the districts of Low Moor (where the Leeds, Bradford and Halifax Junction Railway had a station) and Slack.
+In 1872 Bierley was recorded as a township in the parish of Bradford that included the village of Wibsey, the hamlets of Bierley Lane, Carr Lane, Hilltop, Odsal Moor, Woodhouse Hill and Folly Hall, and the districts of Low Moor (where the Leeds, Bradford and Halifax Junction Railway had a station) and Slack.
 Its population was about 9,500 persons in 1841 and 12,500 in 1861.
 The township was also known as North Bierley, to distinguish it from similarly named places.
 This is remembered in the name of North Bierley cemetery, opened in 1902 and situated between Low Moor and Buttershaw.
+In 1866 North Bierley became a separate civil parish, from 1894 to 1899 North Bierley was an urban district, the district contaiend the parishes of North Bierley and Wyke.
+In 1951 the parish had a population of 26,739.

 The former township has been split up following administrative reorganisation.
 The modern housing estate of Bierley, Bierley Hall Wood, and the hamlets of Bierley Lane and Hilltop now belong to Tong ward.
 Low Moor and Carr Lane are part of Wyke ward, while Wibsey, Slack and Folly Hall are in Wibsey ward.